franzerber/Sierzega_data_to_influx/README.md

 # Sierzega_data_to_influx
 Convert GRS Exports and write it to Influx DB.
-Use use grafana to visualize data
+Use grafana to visualize data